Atomic Structure Online Test 9th Science Lesson 11 Questions in English

 -

-Question 42 of 4242.
-Question43.
-Who proposed the Law of Combining Volumes?
-Correct
+43. Who proposed the Law of Combining Volumes?

 According to Gay Lussac’s Law, whenever gases react together, the volumes of the reacting gases bear a simple ratio, and the ratio is extended to the product when the product is also in gaseous state, provided all the volumes are measured under similar conditions of temperature and pressure.